 Even though Colorado doesn’t have a very hot climate, the summertime is the busiest season for Simply Mechanical.
 That’s because it’s much easier to pile on clothes and blankets in the winter if you’re cold than it is to cool down in your house when the weather is hot.
 We all want to be comfortable in our homes, and if the air conditioner isn’t happy and working properly, nobody’s happy!

 In this post, we’ll tell you the signs that you need air conditioning service, and the most common problems with air conditioners.
-Taking care of your air conditioner prior to the summer heat will have you thanking yourself later.
+Taking care of your air conditioner before the summer heat will have you thanking yourself later.

 Signs Air Conditioning Service is Needed

 Your air conditioner won’t be shy when it comes to letting you know it’s time for service.
 The following are signs that you need air conditioning repair.

 - Poor airflow – airflow is weak or not blowing air in the house

 - Home air conditioning unit thermostat is unresponsive

 - Foul odors coming through the vents

 - Increased humidity in the home

 - Freon leakage, water leakage, or needs a compressor